The reflection representation in the homology of subword order: Tensor powers of the reflection representation I

 We use symmetric functions to describe some of the results that follow.
-See \cite{M} and \cite[Chapter 7]{St4EC2}.
-The homogeneous symmetric function $h_n$ is the Frobenius characteristic, denoted $\mathrm{ch},$ of the trivial representation of $S_n.$ Also let $*$ denote the internal product on the ring of symmetric functions, so that the Frobenius characteristic of the inner tensor product,or Kronecker product, of two $S_n$-modules is the internal product of the two characteristics.
+The homogeneous symmetric function $h_n$ is the Frobenius characteristic, denoted $\mathrm{ch},$ of the trivial representation of $S_n.$ Also let $*$ denote the internal product on the ring of symmetric functions, so that the Frobenius characteristic of the Kronecker product of two $S_n$-modules is the internal product of the two characteristics.
+See \cite[p.115]{M} and \cite[Chapter 7, p.
+476]{St4EC2}.
 Recall that the natural representation of $S_n$ is the permutation action on a set of $n$ objects.
 The stabiliser of any one object is the Young subgroup $S_1\times S_{n-1},$ and hence the natural representation is given by the induced module $1\uparrow_{S_1\times S_{n-1}}^{S_n}$, with Frobenius characteristic $h_1h_{n-1}$.
 In particular we have the decomposition

 The following lemma is an easy exercise in permutation actions.
 We sketch a proof for completeness. \begin{lem} Let $V_{j,n}$ denote the permutation module obtained from the $S_n$-action on the cosets of the Young subgroup $S_1^j\times S_{n-j}.$ Then the $k$th tensor power of the natural representation $V_{1,n}$ of $S_n$ decomposes into a sum of $S(k,j)$ copies of $V_{j,n},$ where $S(k,j)$ is the Stirling number of the second kind: